 Steinert Hall

-Boston’s history is certainly shrouded in mystery-whether it be stories about smuggling tunnels under the North End or an abandoned subway branch located under Tremont Street.
-Here is the story of another one of those clandestine places beneath Boylston Street; a subterranean concert hall built in the late 1800’s that still exists today known as Steinert Hall.
+Much of Boston’s history is shrouded in mystery, whether it be stories about smuggling tunnels under the North End or an abandoned subway branch somewhere beneath Tremont Street.
+Here’s the story of another one of those clandestine places under Boylston Street: a subterranean concert hall built in the late 1800s that still exists today, known as Steinert Hall.

 (by Mark Turner)